-(FB, RD, Motel) Morning cruise on Katherine Gorge then via Pine Creek and Adelaide River with its beautiful War Cemetery to Darwin for four nights.
+(FB, RD, Motel) Morning cruise on Katherine Gorge then via Pine Creek and Adelaide River with its beautiful War Cemetery to Darwin for three nights.
 Note: Katherine Gorge Cruise included.

 (FB, Motel) Into Darwin for a full tour including Battery Point, The Port and the City Centre.
 Visit to the Darwin Museum; depicting the events of cyclone Tracey in 1974 and the East Point Military Museum; depicting the bombing raids on Darwin in 1942.
 Free time in the city for dinner.
 Note: East Point Museum included.

 (FB, PD, Motel) Day tour to Kakadu National Park, starting with a visit to Fogg Dam to spot birds on the wetlands.
 Later a boat cruise on Yellow Water with the skipper explaining this ancient, interesting ecosystem.
 Dinner on the way back to Darwin.
 Note: Boat Cruise included.